jgiang/blog/_posts/2015-07-05-recursion.md

     - return the result!
     - you want to be able to use the result of the recursive calls

+Step through this recursive factorial algorithm to see what happens when we want to calculate 3!.
+Pay close attention to the execution of recursive calls and return statements.

 <div align="center"><iframe width="900" height="400" frameborder="0" src="http://pythontutor.com/iframe-embed.html#code=function+factorial(n%29+%7B%0A++++if+(n+%3D%3D%3D+0%29+%7B%0A++++++++return+1%3B%0A++++%7D%0A++++return+n+*+factorial(n-1%29%3B%0A%7D%0A%0Afactorial(3%29%3B&origin=opt-frontend.js&cumulative=false&heapPrimitives=false&textReferences=false&py=js&rawInputLstJSON=%5B%5D&curInstr=0&codeDivWidth=350&codeDivHeight=400"> </iframe></div>
 <figcaption>recursive factorial</figcaption>

+#### Common Mistakes
+* not simplifying input to recursive calls
+* incomplete set of base cases (make sure everything is eventually caught by a base case)
+* using local variables that are reset every recursive call
+* not returning the result of recursive calls